-- A student is admitted to an examination only if the lecturer of that module in consultation with the head of the department, certifies that the student has prepared himself or herself satisfactorily by due performance in his/her work and has fulfilled the attendance requirements.
-Class attendance in all modules and for the full duration of all programmes is compulsory for all students.
-Accurate measuring of class attendance during online teaching can be a challenge. - 2.
-A student may be refused admission to the examination or promotion to a subsequent year of study if he/she fails to fulfil the attendance requirements.
-Class attendance of all modules and for the full duration of all programmes is compulsory for all students.
-Accurate measuring of class attendance during online teaching can be a challenge. - 3.
+- A student is admitted to an examination only if the lecturer of that module in consultation with the head of the department, certifies that the student has prepared themselves satisfactorily by due performance in their work and has fulfilled the attendance requirements.
+Class attendance in all modules and for the full duration of all programmes is compulsory for all students. - 2.
+A student may be refused admission to the examination or promotion to a subsequent year of study if they fail to fulfil the attendance requirements.
+Class attendance of all modules and for the full duration of all programmes is compulsory for all students. - 3.
 In exceptional cases, where it is deemed appropriate, the dean of a faculty may excuse a student from attending all or part of a module. - 4.
-The minimum semester mark that is required for a student to be admitted to an examination in a first-semester module on 100-level is 30%, and the semester/year mark for admission to an examination in all other modules is 40%. - 5.
+The minimum semester mark required for a student to be admitted to an examination in any module is 40%. - 5.
 The examinations for first-semester modules take place in July, while all other examinations (second-semester modules and year modules) take place in November/December.
 Refer to General Academic Regulation G12.